qweciamoah/ALB-Ansible-s3-project/README.md

 Purpose

-This project was designed to compare and contrast two fundamental hosting patterns on AWS, highlighting the trade-offs between control/ flexibility (EC2) and simplicity/cost (S3).
+This project was designed to compare and contrast two fundamental hosting patterns on AWS highlighting the trade-offs between control/ flexibility (EC2) and simplicity/cost (S3).

 ---
 ```